svbatalov/xapers-ui/README.md

 #### Dev server

 In this mode requests to `/api` endpoint are proxied to python web server on `localhost:5000`.
+Source code changes are compiled on the fly and UI is hot module reloaded.
 ```sh
 # Run webpack dev server and python server
 $ cd client/ && yarn install && yarn start